 From our cold, clear open Alaskan waters, to our wild, small-boat line-caught catch, to your table . . . our fish are something special.

-Actively feeding and frolicking in their natural habitat, all of Catch Sitka’s fish are wild caught, using the same traditional hook & line methods our fisher families have been using for generations, in our pristine Southeast Alaskan ocean waters.
+Actively feeding and frolicking in their natural habitat, all of Catch Sitka’s fish are wild caught, using the same traditional hook & line methods our artisanal small boat fleet of fisherfolk have been using for generations, in our pristine Southeast Alaska ocean waters.

 Catch Sitka's Black Cod are deep cold-water caught prized for their flavor.
-Also known as Sablefish, Butter Fish, the list goes on.
+They are not actually a cod fish at all, but are what's known as a Sablefish.
+They are sometimes called Butter Fish as well because it quite literally melts in your mouth.
 It has the highest concentration of Omega-3's and is impossible to overcook.
+We think it's a treat you won't soon forget!

 Wild Facts: Fishing it requires bottom long-lines at 1000 ft. or deeper